 So that everyone can enjoy our swimming pool, please ensure you follow these guidelines.

-Children under 5 can swim for free during public sessions when accompanied by an adult.
+Children aged 5 and under can swim for free during public sessions when accompanied by an adult.

-All babies, infants, young children and people who are not toilet trained should wear Swim Nappies underneath their swim suit or a special purpose in-built nappy swimming costume.
+All babies, infants, young children and people who are incontinent should wear Swim Nappies underneath their swim suit or a special purpose in-built nappy swimming costume.